A Rising Tide Lifts All Ships…

 This weeks selection:

-Digby Fine English– Sussex, in the Southeast of England is carving out a spot for itself in the upper echelon of sparkling wines and a few of the cuvees produced there are making their way on to our shelves.
+Sussex, in the Southeast of England, is carving out a spot for itself in the upper echelon of sparkling wines and a few of the cuvees produced there are making their way on to our shelves.
 Interestingly, the proximity of the White Cliffs of Dover to the region’s vineyards illustrates the primordial connection between this burgeoning region and it’s French counterpart.
 The chalky soil of this part of Great Britain has the same origin as the white soils throughout champagne as they were both submerged under an ancient sea 70 million years ago and composed of fossilized crustaceans and other marine life.

 Digby’s style is full-bodied.
 The long cool growing season allows them to obtain incredibly complex fruit aromas while maintaining bright acidity, the chalk of course lends that je ne sais quoi minerality.
-Digby Non Vintage Brut $52.99 – a blend of Pinot Noir with aged Chardonnay and Pinot Meunier sees 18 months on the lees and it’s a fantastic introduction to the quality that we now expect from the region.
-Digby Leander Pink Non Vintage Brut $62.99 – is a blend of 50% Pinot noir, 35% Chardonnay, and 15% Pinot Meunier and was special ordered to the shop for a couple of our regular bubbles shoppers and (thankfully) they’re head over heals for it just as I was when I tasted it earlier in the year at a distributor’s portfolio tasting.
+Digby Non-Vintage Brut $52.99 – a blend of Pinot Noir with aged Chardonnay and Pinot Meunier sees 18 months on the lees and it’s a fantastic introduction to the quality that we now expect from the region.
+Digby Leander Pink Non-Vintage Brut $62.99 – is a blend of 50% Pinot noir, 35% Chardonnay, and 15% Pinot Meunier and was special ordered to the shop for a couple of our regular bubbles shoppers and (thankfully) they’re head over heels for it just as I was when I tasted it earlier in the year at a distributor’s portfolio tasting.
 The dosage for both of these cuvees is 12 grams per liter making them fuller on the palate and I believe they best express themselves with a proper chill.
 As far as I know, it’s currently only stocked at our shop.

 I wish the very best to all of our readers who are taking the exam this weekend and remember that, whatever the outcome may be, your determination and diligence will be valued by all of us just the same.
 You’re making the city a more exciting location for popping corks.
 To those not taking the test, thanks for reading and we hope to see you around the shop soon.